 The Logos and Cosmos Initiative (LCI) is a five-year IFES program that will focus on mentoring students, staff, and academics in Latin America and Francophone Africa.
 The LCI will equip them and fund them to carry out projects in the University that foster dialogue between Theology and the Sciences (both social and natural).
-This initiative is part of IFES’ “Engaging the University ” ministry and an extension of our commitment to impact all of society for the glory of Christ.
+This initiative, which began in 2020, is part of IFES’ “Engaging the University ” ministry and an extension of our commitment to impact all of society for the glory of Christ.

 The Gospel of John begins with the Word (logos) who was with God, who was God, and through whom the whole world (cosmos) was made.